telerik/xaml-docs/controls/radtabcontrol/features/pinandclose.md

 When an item is pinned it will be moved to the lowest index which is not occupied.
 For example, when no items are pinned, the first pinned item will move it to index 0 of __PinnedItems__ collection.
 If there are 3 pinned items, they will be in indices: 0,1,2.
 Pinning another item will move it to position 3.

 Similar behavior is observed when an item is unpinned.
 Unpinning an item will move it to the first index possible which is not pinned.
-If items 0 1 2 are pinned.
+For example if items 0 1 2 are pinned.
 If you unpin 1 it will go to index 2.
 Unpinning removes the item from the __PinnedItems__ collection.

 > The pinned/unpinned item will be brought into the view.